 Many of these keyboards weigh 20–30 pounds.
 It may not seem like much, but 10 pounds is a big difference in an instrument you have to treat gently.
 An instrument on the lower end will be easier to get into a case and sling over your shoulder.

 A battery-powered option is another thing to look at.
-Most of the higher end, more demanding workstations require an electrical outlet.
+Most of the higher end, more demanding keyboard workstations require an electrical outlet.
 However, not all of them do!
-Battery-powered workstations are great for busking or going from gig to gig during the day.
+Battery-powered keyboard workstations are great for busking or going from gig to gig during the day.

 What’s the Best Way to Use a Workstation?